anthonymendez/Improve-Windows-11/README.md

 ### 5. Run `winutil` again and install your preferred browser of choice.

+> **_Note: You may have to install Microsoft Edge even if you don't use it.
+I was having issues with the Xbox and the Minecraft launcher signing in._**

 Check the box of the browser you'd like.
 Click `Install/Upgrade Selected` and the tool should begin the download and installation process for you.

 ![](images/browsers.png)